Jirajate/Dorothea/README.md

 # Installation
 **Warning : this project has been moved from Unity Collaborate some features might not work properly.**
 1. Clone or download Dorothea.zip
-1. Extract the archive and run Dorothea.exe inside the Dorothea folder.
+1. Extract the archive and run Dorothea.exe inside Dorothea folder.
 1. Customize your setting and click "Play!".
 1. Enjoy!